jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I don't know, my darling," he said; "if there be, science has no power to find it.
 We must only love each other all the more while we live."

-"But why?" she cried, "what good will that do? it <p class="pagenum">Begin page 121</p> will only add to the misery of the one who is left behind.
+"But why?" she cried, "what good will that do? it <hr><p class="pagenum">Page 121</p> will only add to the misery of the one who is left behind.
 What is the use of love? or of living? unless we could die together."

 "There are others," he said, "whom we can help.
 We may live for them."